near/docs/docs/validator/staking.md

 ## Setting up your environment

-**IMPORTANT: Make sure you have the latest version of NEAR Shell and Node Version; 12.x**
+**IMPORTANT: Make sure you have the latest version of NEAR CLI and Node Version; 12.x**

 If this is not the case, follow the setps below to set up your environment; don't worry this won't take long.
 To stake, make sure that you have

 * an account with tokens on **BetaNet**.
 If you have not set up an account yet, please navigate to the following page, set it up and come right back: [Create Account](../local-setup/create-account.md).
 Remember to use the [BetaNet wallet](https://wallet.betanet.near.org)!
-* `near-shell`, our CLI tool, which which will require [node.js](https://nodejs.org/en/download/) and [npm](https://www.npmjs.com/get-npm).
+* `near-cli`, our command line interface tool, which will require [node.js](https://nodejs.org/en/download/) and [npm](https://www.npmjs.com/get-npm).
 You can check whether you have node.js and npm already installed by

   1. Open your command line;
   2. Type in